 The road to your marathon success

 As beginner in your first marathon race, your goal should be to complete the marathon.
-The physical preparation is about what physical prerequisites you have now.
-Do you have e.g. experience from other sports, so you can start at a higher level or have you been inactive for several years etc.
+Physical preparation is about what physical prerequisites you have now.
+Do you have e.g. experience from other sports, so you can start at a higher level or have you been inactive for several years, etc.

 Your general physical level and the condition of your body have a big impact on how motivated you are to train for a marathon.
 Many physiological factors affect how physically ready you are, and those factors are something you largely can manage by yourself, so you can create the best conditions to start and complete your marathon project.